microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 1. As syntactic sugar for the existing block statements.
    The new `use` and `borrow` statements are transformed in the AST into `using` and `borrowing` block statements, taking in the remaining statements of the block automatically.
-   The unconditional block statement could be transformed into `if (true) { }`.
+   The scope statement could be transformed into `if (true) { }`.
    This would require no change to code generation.
 2. As new AST nodes, similar to `let` and `mutable` nodes for classical values.
-   A new unconditional block AST node is added.
+   A new scope statement AST node is added.
    Code generation must release qubits at the end of the scope, but this is already analogous to reference counting for certain data types like arrays in QIR.

 Both options seem similar in terms of complexity and implementation timeline, but option 2 seems like the cleaner solution.